 To the best of my knowledge, Only two of the old white trappers of my day are now left in my part of the North -- my old partner, Fred Darbyshire, and another man who lives on Foster Lake.
 Both of them are well into their seventies, and old age will soon force them to leave the life they love.

 I have said a lot about solitary trappers who got into difficulties trying to live by themselves.
-While you never saw a solitary Indian in the North, there were many white men who tried to make it on their own, and some of them got along pretty well.
+While you never saw a solitary Indian in the North, many white men tried to make it on their own, and some of them got along pretty well.
 A man has the right to choose his own style of life.
 After the first few years, I decided that I could do better on my own than with a partner because I would be free to go and come as I wished.
 When I left camp, I would be free to stay away two weeks or a month and there would be nobody to worry or to be inconvenienced.

 I learned early that the only way to live as a trapper in the North was to have a cabin where I could keep my supplies dry and fix up my furs.
 I would leave my cabin on Russell Lake and head north up a river that we called Beads River, along a trapline that I travelled nearly every winter for twenty years.
 The last ten of those years I pampered myself by having a tent and a stove instead of sleeping in the open.
 I had four dogs and a toboggan, and I had enough traps that I could leave some on the trapline from year to year.
 No one ever bothered a man's unguarded traps.
 Vandalism and thievery were unknown at that time in the North (if you except the occasional curious bear).
 Indeed they appeared only with outsiders who were flown into the country on vacation jaunts.

 With my traps lying out from one year to the next, all I had to take with me when travelling was bait for them and dog feed.
-Early in the fall on my first trip I didn't bother with tent and stove, and that made even less to pack.
+Early in the fall on my first trip, I didn't bother with a tent and stove, and that made even less to pack.
 My dogs were familiar with the trail and needed no guiding.
 All I had to do was set my traps.
 That initial trip was a quick one, for the dogs were always in good shape and good spirits.
 If I were lucky enough to shoot some game, I would have food enough to get to the end of the line before having to turn back.
-Generally, too, on the first return trip I would pick up a lot of fur.
+Generally, too, on the first return trip, I would pick up a lot of furs.
 By then I would have a line all around Russell Lake, set out for fox.
-Some years there was a lot of fox.
+Some years there was a lot of foxes.
 I used to set my traps just before freeze-up, and the trip after freeze-up I would pick the traps up and find new places to set them farther north.
 That trip right after freeze-up was always a good-paying one.